 Does Buying in Bulk Really Save You Money?

 The idea of saving money by buying in greater quantities is also the appeal made by warehouse clubs.
-These huge member-only warehouses claim to offer great savings, partly due to the fact that you're buying in bulk (and partly due to the no-frills environment).
-But are the savings more than offset by the fact that I may buy more than needed?
+These huge member-only warehouses claim to offer great savings partly due to the fact that you're buying in bulk (and partly due to the no-frills environment).
+But are the savings more than offset by the fact that I may spend more than needed?
 And is buying in bulk really a money-saving strategy?
-I went on a mission to find out!
+I went on a crusade to find out!

 Or, how about this—you can save 20 cents a bowl on Raisin Bran.
 What's 20 cents?
 For a family of four that has a bowl every weekday, it's $208 a year.
 That's $208 that could be paying off a debt (and the high interest rate that comes with it).

 "I don't eat cereal," you say.
 Oh no?
 Do you eat chicken?
-Do you like snacks?
+Do you like snack crackers?
 Do you use tooth paste?
-Hopefully you answered "yes" to at least one of these questions, in which case you can save an average of 38%.
-(And none of these examples include the additional savings on sales tax!)
-To take the study a step further, I compared the Sam's price of an item to the cheapest current sales price available at the grocery chains.
-The warehouse club still wins, saving you 22%.
+Hopefully you answered "yes" to at least one of these questions, in which case you can save an average of 35%.
+And none of these examples include the additional savings on sales tax!

 • Not everything at warehouse clubs is sold in bulk.
 You can buy a single gallon of milk or one ink jet printer.
 In those instances, the savings may not amount to much, so be sure to compare prices first.